corynthian/arx/language/framework/arx/doc/timestamp.md

 ## Function `set_time_has_started`

 Marks that time has started.
-This can only be called from genesis and with the ol framework account.
+This can only be called from genesis and with the arx framework account.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="timestamp.md#0x1_timestamp_set_time_has_started">set_time_has_started</a>(arx: &<a href="../../std/doc/signer.md#0x1_signer">signer</a>)